Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

 NASM continuing education and specializations

-In addition to their general emphasis on all-around fitness, corrective exercise, and injury prevention, NASM offers various specializations to enhance your professional development.
-Achieving a specialization in a specific niche sector is a way to increase your value as a personal trainer and broadens opportunities as your career develops.
+Achieving a specialization in a specific niche sector increases your value as a personal trainer and broadens opportunities as your career develops.

-Here are some of NASM’s most popular fitness specialization programs:
+Here are some of NASM’s fitness certification programs and specializations:

 • Certified nutrition coach (CNC).
 As a certified nutrition specialist, you’ll guide clients seeking to improve their body composition, athletic performance, and health through tailored nutrition coaching.